Father Columba Stewart at Saint John’s Abbey, Collegeville, Minnesota

 3M Auditorium, Minnesota History Center, Saint Paul, MN

-Tickets are FREE to the public, but advanced registration is required.
+Tickets are FREE, but advanced registration is required.

 Theater capacity is 314.